ErythronDB/erythrondb-docker/README.md

 Held MA et al. 2020.
 Phospho-PTM proteomic discovery of novel EPO-modulated kinases and phosphatases, including PTPN18 as a positive regulator of EPOR/JAK2 Signaling.
 Cellular signalling: https://doi.org/10.1016/j.cellsig.2020.109554

-> Statement of data-use limitations?
-The following secondary use of ErythronDB data is not authorized:

 ## How to request the data